 The following is an attempt at sane thought in an insane world.
-Its main purpose is to look at us as a species, and look at where we may have gone wrong.
+Its main purpose is to look at us as a species and where we may have gone wrong.

-For most of human history there haven't been enough of us to harm nature in any great way.
+For most of human history, there haven't been enough of us to harm nature in any great way.
 Our tools were primitive, our needs simple and vast areas of the world lay beyond our dominion.
-As we draw closer to modern times our numbers and our destructive capabilites increase exponentially.
+As we draw closer to modern times our numbers and our destructive capabilities increase exponentially.
 Generations of war and suffering taught us nothing and our recent history seen bloodshed on an unimaginable scale.
-Among the milestones since the start of twentieth century we can count the Holocaust, Rwanda, Cambodia, Indonesia, the Phillipines, Armenia, Vietnam, East Timor, Iraq, Stalin's Russia, Chernobyl, Dresden, Hiroshima/Negasaki, chemical warfare, world war and the age of nuclear weaponry with which we can obliterate our species.
+Among the milestones, since the start of the twentieth century, we can count the Holocaust, Rwanda, Cambodia, Indonesia, the Philippines, Armenia, Vietnam, East Timor, Iraq, Stalin's Russia, Chernobyl, Dresden, Hiroshima/Nagasaki, chemical warfare, world war and the age of nuclear weaponry with which we can obliterate our species.

 So it begins...

 Our society has, since the mists of recorded history, remained divided amongst itself.
 Though we have problems on a massive scale, we also have the technological ability and resources to solve many of them, yet we are divided and unable to work together on solutions.
 Long have we had the intelligence to understand that this is not a productive state of affairs, that selfishness can only ever benefit those with power and resigns many to lives of misery, losing the creative energies they could contribute to us all.